corekase/Domain/README.md

 Graphics:

-Graphics are purposely minimal, years can be spent on them and this application isn't about graphics, it's about game systems.

 What is displayed is just the moveable area of the map, that is layer 0.
 Layer 0 in a more developed domain isn't displayed, it's just where you can move to.
 Then with the layer 0 moveable areas, layers 1 and higher are all the art assets and those layers are as many as needed.